BROADSoftware/HADeploy/docsite/docs/getting_started/next_step.md

 This part describes the local environment, from where to find the files, which will be pushed on the target clusters.

 Also allow defining a template folder, where all the template source files will be stored (Templating is a powerful mechanism for defining configuration files.
-In our case, we use Ansible template subsystem, based on Jinja2).
+HADeploy use Ansible template subsystem, based on Jinja2).

 ### Vars
 ```yaml